Fees/Insurance

 I am not in-network or affiliated with any insurance plans, including Medicare, Tricare, or Medicaid.
 What that means is that all services are private pay.

 On a monthly basis, I will provide you with a superbill, which is a document that may be submitted to your insurance company for reimbursement for out-of-network services.
-The coverage for out-of-network services varies depending on insurance plans, so it’s best to contact your insurance company and ask about the out-of-network reimbursement rate (see additional information below).
+The coverage for out-of-network services varies depending on insurance plans (typically 40-80% of the session fee), so it’s best to contact your insurance company and ask about the out-of-network reimbursement rate (see additional information in the FAQ section below).

 Session Fees: